mcneel/developer.rhino3d.com/content/en/guides/rhinopython/7/primer-101/3-script-anatomy/index.md

 ## 3.2 The bones

-Once you run a script through the in-build editor (remember you can access the editor by typing "Scripteditor" in Rhino's command line) the Python interpreter will thumb through your script and superficially parse the syntax.
+Once you run a script through the in-build editor (remember you can access the editor by typing "EditPythonScript" in Rhino's command line) the Python interpreter will thumb through your script and superficially parse the syntax.
 It will not actually execute any of the code at this point, before it starts doing that it first wants to get a feel for the script.
 The interpreter is capable of finding certain syntax errors during this prepass.
 If you see a dialog box like this:

 {{< image url="/images/syntaxerror.jpg" alt="/images/syntaxerror.jpg" class="image_center" width="75%" >}}